rafaqz/citation.vim/README.md

 A citation source for unite.vim

-Citation.vim Imports zotero databases (with better_citation citation keys if available) or exported bibtex files and inserts/runs/does whatever you want with them using Unite.vim
+Citation.vim Imports zotero databases (with better_bibtex citation keys if available) or exported bibtex files and inserts/runs/does whatever you want with them using Unite.vim.

-It also allows you to use your documents as file managers - open referenced pdfs and urls directly from your citations or from a citation list.
+It also allows you to use your documents as file managers - open referenced pdfs and urls directly from your citations or from the citation list.
 Browse all citation details, notes and abstracts within vim.
-Yank, insert or preview just about any of them.
+Yank, insert or preview .

 ![Citation.vim screenshot](screenshot.png?raw=true "Citation.vim screenshot")